Simhyeon/gcalc/README.md

 Gcalc is a game probability calculator.

-Gcalc is not merely a gacha simulator but more of a generic probabilty calculator.
+Gcalc is not merely a gacha simulator but more of a generic probability calculator.

 ## About